jcrossyale/biobert_analysis/README.md

 ## Code Organization

-> - `data`: contains medical report data [LINK TO THAT REPO] used in model fine-tuning and analysis, clinical stop words, and saved accuracy and entropy metrics during evaluation
+- `data`: contains medical report data [LINK TO THAT REPO] used in model fine-tuning and analysis, clinical stop words, and saved accuracy and entropy metrics during evaluation
-> - `models`: checkpoints of the best performing BERT and BioBERT models after hyperparameter optimization
-> - `notebooks`:
+- `notebooks`:
-> > - `model_training.ipynb`: code to train and fine-tune BERT and BioBERT
+> - `model_training.ipynb`: code to train and fine-tune BERT and BioBERT
-> > - `model_evaluation.ipynb`: code to run various model evaluations, visualize word importances, perform post-training clinical stopword masking, and other analyses
+> - `model_evaluation.ipynb`: code to run various model evaluations, visualize word importances, perform post-training clinical stopword masking, and other analyses
 > - `scripts`: same functionality as in the notebooks, in executable python scripts / functions
+- `models`: where checkpoints of the best performing BERT and BioBERT models after hyperparameter optimization are stored

 ## Dependencies